Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Analyze an image

 You can analyze an image for certain features.
 Use the `visual_features` property to set the types of analysis to perform on the image.
-Common values are:
+Common values are `VisualFeatureTypes.tags` and `VisualFeatureTypes.description`.

-    * VisualFeatureTypes.tags
-    * VisualFeatureTypes.description

 ```Python
 url = "https://upload.wikimedia.org/wikipedia/commons/thumb/1/12/Broadway_and_Times_Square_by_night.jpg/450px-Broadway_and_Times_Square_by_night.jpg"